beefyfinance/beefy-dot-com/src/content/blog/bes.md

 Another major change is the introduction of a new liquidity fee.
 The product will charge our usual 9.5% fee from earned rewards for administration and operation.
 The liquidity fee will take a further 10% of the earned rewards and direct them to a bespoke liquidity multi-sig, for sole use in supporting beS liquidity with bribes, incentives and protocol-liquidity.
 Ultimately, these funds will make their way back to beS users through indirect means (e.g., yield), but this mechanism will help to keep a healthy and active ecosystem for beS, improving user experience.
 And even with this fee, beS boasts the best deal in town.

 beS has been in stealth development for several months now, with a recent audit from Electisec.
-With the design and functionality all approved, beS officially launches on the Beefy frontend on Monday 7th April.
+With the design and functionality all approved, beS officially launches on the [Beefy frontend](https://app.beefy.com/vault/beefy-besonic) this week.
 Then, the real work begins…

 ### beS Ecosystem